Can I Receive Georgia Unemployment Benefits If I Quit My Job?

 Sorry, unemployment benefits are designed to protect those who lost their job.
 If you choose to quit your job, it is unlikely that you will be able to collect benefits.
 There are some exceptions to this.
 If you quit your job for a specific, work-related reason (meaning it's not just because you didn't like your job), you may be eligible for benefits.
-Examples of these types of reasons include: material change in working conditions, a material change in working agreement, nonpayment for work, and similar reasons.
+Examples of these types of reasons include a material change in working conditions, a material change in working agreement, nonpayment for work, and similar reasons.

 Unemployment Insurance in Georgia is defined as "temporary income for workers who are unemployed through no fault of their own and are either looking for another job, have a definite recall within 6 weeks of the last day worked, or are in approved training."
 That means you have to have lost your job (typically through a layoff, not due to your own actions).
 You must also be actively seeking work and be able to work a new job.
 If offered a job, you can't refuse it, provided that is a reasonable offer of employment.